Male Breast Reduction

 Gynecomastia, a word of Greek origin meaning “woman-like breasts,” can affect one or both breasts.
 The condition is common and well understood in teenage boys, but is somewhat of a mystery in adult men.

-Would reduction surgery help you?
-If you’re overly self-conscious about the over-development of your breasts it probably would.
+If you’re overly self-conscious about the over-development of your breasts, breast reduction would probably help you.
 Many cases of gynecomastia show themselves when the man has a firm, rubbery mass underneath the nipple area.
 The area is roughly two inches in diameter and is sensitive to the touch.

 Our talented cosmetic surgeons can remove the glandular tissue, excess fat, and, in more extreme cases, excess skin that are part of gynecomastia.
-But men whose breast growth is caused by weight gain are not good candidates for surgery; they need to lose the excess weight first to see if their enlarged breasts return to normal.
+Men whose breast growth is caused by weight gain are not good candidates for surgery.
+These men should lose the excess weight first to see if their enlarged breasts return to normal.

 Gynecomastia is often associated with an excessive amount of glandular tissue.
-Our surgeons can excise this tissue, entering through small incisions made around the areola to minimize any visible scarring or in the pectoralis muscle fold at the bottom of the breast to remove excess skin.
+Our surgeons can excise this tissue, entering through small incisions made around the areola.
+This will minimize any visible scarring.
+Incisions may also be made in the pectoralis muscle fold at the bottom of the breast to remove excess skin.
 Glandular tissue, excess skin, and excess fat are then removed.
-Liposuction may be used to remove fat pockets; in some cases liposuction may be all that is needed to reduce the breasts.
+Liposuction may be used to remove fat pockets.
+In some cases liposuction may be all that is necessary to reduce the breasts.

 Most of our patients can return to their normal activities after around a week.
 This includes most forms of exercise, with the exception of any exercise that specifically targets or involves the chest.
 Those sorts of exercise will need to wait for a month or so.